Water Orton: Features

 There is a grade II listed sandstone bridge which is scheduled as an ancient monument over the River Tame on the road to neighbouring Minworth.
 It was built by Bishop John Vesey of Sutton Coldfield in 1520, replacing an earlier bridge that existed from at least 1469 that was recorded as being in a poor state when Reginald Boulers, the Bishop of Coventry and Lichfield, offered to issue an indulgence to anybody who would contribute to its repair.

 Education

 The village is home to Water Orton Primary School.
+It opened in 1878 and was built to the designs of architect Edward Holmes.
 Due to the proximity of the school to the planned route of High Speed 2, it moved to new premises in 2019.

 Transport

 The village is close to the M6, M6 toll and M42 motorways.
 Water Orton railway station was built in 1842 and is located at the junction of the B4118 and Birmingham Road.
 The station has limited services to Birmingham New Street and Leicester.
 The village is also served by the National Express West Midlands X13 bus to Birmingham and Chelmsley Wood via Coleshill.
-With effect from the 25th April 2022, occasional journeys on Diamond Bus service 76 will connect the village to Tamworth and Sutton Coldfield via Minworth.
+With effect from the 25th April 2022, occasional journeys on Diamond Bus service 76 has connected the village to Tamworth and Sutton Coldfield via Minworth.